timcdlucas/timcdlucas.github.io/_posts/2022-08-13-What_size_predictive_intervals_should_we_use.md

 Imagine instead you were given an 80% interval of 3 to 6 years.
 This "probably true" interval is quite useful.
-You have some time, you don't have preioritise only 3 or 4 things to do before you die.
+You have some time, you don't have prioritise only 3 or 4 things to do before you die.
 But starting a new career may well be a waste of time.
-Of course, all the survival times that were in the 95% interval are still possible, but this "probably true" focusses on a reasonable range of very likely values.
+Of course, all the survival times that were in the 95% interval are still possible, but this "probably true" interval focusses on a reasonable range of very likely values.

 Relatedly, prediction intervals typically get wider faster as you increase the probability interval (look at the shape of a normal distribution for intuition).
 In a normal distribution, a 95% interval is more than 53% bigger than an 80% interval.